alvesand/pyga/README.md

 # pyga
-Runs a simple genetic algorithm for tuning hyperparameters in the sklearn python library.
+Runs a simple genetic algorithm for tuning hyperparameters in the sklearn library.